Bumble bees are important pollinators for fruit and vegetables and of great importance to allotments.

 They do need a little water, which I provide in a shallow plastic saucer filled with stones and gravel, so that they can walk to the water’s edge and drink in comfort.
 The water also helps them make mud with which they seal their nesting tubes.
 That’s all they need and, of course, a lot of flowering plants to feed them.
 I add variation to their diet by growing flowers, mainly with single blooms.
 These are more attractive to bees than double flowers, where it’s difficult for them to find the pollen.

 When the season comes to an end, they lay eggs in cardboard nesting tubes, which I provide in the bee hotels, and then they disappear.
-It is quite easy to extract the cocoons from the nesting tubes and clean and store them over the winter.
-I prefer to let the experts do the job and for that purpose I have become a Mason Bee Guardian (for more information see https://www.masonbees.co.uk/).
-I deliver my egg filled tubes to the people who run this service and they send me clean cocoons in the spring, ready for the new season.
-Since I started this, my harvest of filled tubes has increased year by year, so satisfying.
+It is quite easy to extract the cocoons from the nesting tubes, clean and store them over the winter.
+Since I started this, my harvest of filled tubes has increased year by year.
+More bees means higher yields of crop all year round, especialy on all nearby fruit trees and bushes - this is so satisfying.

 Maren Talbot